 The independent t-test is also called the two sample t-test, student’s t-test, or unpaired t-test.
-It’s an univariate test that tests for a significant difference between the mean of two unrelated groups.
+It’s an univariate test that tests for a significant difference between the mean of two independent (unrelated) groups.

 The hypothesis being tested is:

 - Null hypothesis (H0): u1 = u2, which translates to the mean of sample 1 is equal to the mean of sample 2

 - Alternative hypothesis (HA): u1 ≠ u2, which translates to the mean of sample 1 is not equal to the mean of sample 2

 To determine if there is a significant difference between two groups one must set a p-value before hand; if the test produces a p-value which is less than the set p-value then the test is said to be significant and that there is a significant difference between the two means.
 This means one rejects the null hypothesis in support of the alternative.
 Most commonly the p-value is set to 0.05.

 Like every test, this inferential statistic test has assumptions.
 The assumptions that the data must meet in order for the test results to be valid are: